The Currys Black Friday sale 2021 has arrived – here’s what to shop

 JBL tune wireless Bluetooth headphones: Was £39.99, now £29.99, Currys.co.uk

 Whether you love to listen to podcasts while working or your favourite album on repeat during a workout, a pair of wireless headphones is a must.
-This pair from JBL now have 25 per cent off and come with up 40 hours battery life, meaning you’ll get nearly two whole days of listening on a single charge.
+This pair from JBL now has 25 per cent off and come with up 40 hours battery life, meaning you’ll get nearly two whole days of listening on a single charge.
 The headphones also have a multi-point connection, which means you can connect to two devices and easily switch between them, and come with buttons on the earcups to skip tracks, adjust the volume, and pick up calls.
-A different version of this model featured in our round-up of the best wireless heapdhones, with our tester praising them for being “impressive for the price”.
+A different version of this model is featured in our round-up of the best wireless headphones, with our tester praising them for being “impressive for the price”.

 Sage fast slow go multicooker: Was £169, now £124, Currys.co.uk